razoumov/publish/python.md

 ### Reading Tabular Data into Data Frames

+* open http://bit.ly/pythfiles in your browser, it'll download the file pfiles.zip
+* unpack pfiles.zip to your Desktop; you should see ~/Desktop/data-python

-* Pandas is a widely-used Python library for working with tabular data, borrows heavily from R's data frames
+Pandas is a widely-used Python library for working with tabular data, borrows heavily from R's data frames.

 We will be reading data from the directory into which you unpack it.
 Note your current directory and proceed accordingly.
 To change and list directories in Jupyter Notebook, you can use bash commands with %